Deck Building & Design Services

 - Loose railings – there’s nothing scarier than putting all your weight on a railing only to have it give.
 Loose railings are dangerous and can put you in a very liable position.

 A front porch can welcome you into a home like no other part of the house.
 But if the porch is poorly designed, it can end up looking like it was just tacked on to your home.
-Here are three factors to keep in mind when designing your new porch:
+Here are three factors to keep in mind when planning your new porch:

 - Proportion – you may not be able to put your finger on the exact problem, but you know it when you see it: something is off with the porch.
 When designing your porch, you want to make sure it is in proportion to your home, i.e., not too big or small, and that the elements of the porch fit together as well.

 - Materials – you want your porch to complement your home, and the best way to do that is to use materials that match the materials of your home or come from the same family of materials.
-This includes color.

 When you want to enhance your home with a new addition like a porch or a deck, call the construction experts who can deliver exactly what you want: Bud Matthews Services.